The Unique Gift of Grief

-It doesn’t square well with our fragility of our hearts or make sense on paper.
+It doesn’t square well with the fragility of our hearts or make sense on paper.
 The idea that what may very well be the most painful reality/season in our life actually comes bearing gifts can seem very foreign.

 It was probably a year ago I found myself watching YouTube video after YouTube video; not of cats playing pianos or dogs speaking (I knew that’s what you were thinking) but of blind people receiving eye transplants and experiencing vision for the first time.
 It was amazing to witness the raw emotion and overwhelming, speechless joy of these individuals.
 As tears streamed down their face it didn’t take a rocket scientist to understand that their lives were forever changed.
 They had new insight (literally) that they never had before.
 Certain experiences that were once out of their grasp, for the first time encompassed a new awe inspiring reality.